-If you choose to print at the EMU print shop, the following guidelines must be followed.
-(Posters not submitted according to these directions may not be printed!)
+If you choose either option for printing at the EMU print shop, the following guidelines must be followed:

 - Files must be submitted in PDF format.
 Do not send PowerPoint files!

 How do I display it?

 Note that poster entries are expected to consist of a poster only.
 There will not be space for additional display items.
 Exceptions may be made in cases where a project entails the creation of a three-dimensional product; this must be indicated on the entry form.

 Posters printed on individual panels must be joined (taped together) and displayed as one poster.
 Do not bring panels to hang or display separately.